About the Challenge

 Dr. Kemal Gani Bayraktar is Technical Marketing Manager of Izocam, with a mechanical engineering background in the field of energy.
 His interests are mainly focused on energy, renewables, insulation and construction technologies, policy, environment and climate change, low carbon economy, innovation, sustainability, clustering and vocational training.

-Associate Professor, University of Chile
+Professor, Kassel University

 Researcher, University of Kassel